UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 This allows multiple threads access to data in the same scope.

-Threads can not gain the performance advantage of multiple processors due to the Global Interpreter Lock (GIL)
+Threads can not gain the performance advantage of multiple processors due to the Global Interpreter Lock (GIL).

-But the GIL is released during IO, allowing IO bound processes to benefit from threading
+But the GIL is released during IO, allowing IO bound processes to benefit from threading.

 Processes
 ---------